 If someone belongs in your heart, let them know they have a home.

 We belong to no one, and everyone, at once.

 Enjoyed this post?
-Share it with a friend or subscribe to my once-a-month newsletter below!
+Share it with a friend or subscribe to my monthly newsletter below!